FAQ

 Additional conditions or requirements may be requested (max.
 60 ECTS credits), meaning that any academic achievements at Bachelor’s level that are missing must be made up during the Master’s program.
 Requirements are to be met by the end of the student’s Master’s program and conditions have to be satisfied before the student is admitted to the Master’s program.
 Please be aware that it can take some time to review your application because it is not always easy to check documents that we receive from abroad.
 In general, the whole process can take up to four months.

-If you have completed a Bachelor’s degree in either Business Administration, Business Information Systems or Business Engineering (with this degree being not more than six years old), you can be admitted directly to the Master’s program in Business Administration with corresponding requirements of 60 ECTS credits at Bachelor’s level.
+If you have completed a Bachelor’s degree in Business Administration (with this degree being not more than six years old), you can be admitted directly to the Master’s program in Business Administration with corresponding requirements of 30 ECTS credits at Bachelor’s level.

 Please be aware that it can take some time to review your application because it is not always easy to check documents that we receive from abroad.
 In general, the whole process can take up to four months.